-- 1- Traceless linkers can be cleaved from the resin with no residual functionality left.
+- 1. Traceless linkers can be cleaved from the resin with no residual functionality left.
 This allows the attachment of aryl and alkyl products that do not have OH or NH functionality.
-These linkers usually include a silyl group (-Si(CH3)2-) that is sensitive to acids and can be cleaved to give unsubstituted phenyl or alkyl products. - 2- "safety-catch" linkers are inert to the synthesis conditions but have to be chemically transformed to allow final liberation of the product from the resin.
+These linkers usually include a silyl group (-Si(CH3)2-) that is sensitive to acids and can be cleaved to give unsubstituted phenyl or alkyl products. - 2- "safety-catch" linkers are inert to the synthesis conditions but have to be chemically transformed to allow final liberation of the product from the resin. - 3-A rather elegant approach to linker chemistry is to use linkers that are sensitive to ultraviolet (UV) light. - 4- Finally, some groups have used linkers that can only be cleaved by enzymes.